K0K0SHA/custom_linux_desktop/README.md

 7. Get network interface name instead of hardcoding

 # KNOWN BUGS
-Due to lua being slower than the Linux OS, the color-coded information feature does not work properly in real time.
+1.Due to lua being slower than the Linux OS, the color-coded information feature does not work properly in real time.
 It will be scrapped in version 0.71+.
-#
+2.Conky does not play nicely with multiple displays